-Special Note No subtraction is allowed on Lines 5a through 9 for 40 percent bonus depreciation for property placed in service in 2021 because that deduction can only be claimed on Line 10 in the last year of regular depreciation.
+No subtraction is allowed on Lines 5a through 11 for 40 percent bonus depreciation for property placed in service in 2022 because that deduction can only be claimed on Line 12 in the last year of regular depreciation.

-If this is the final year for which you can claim regular federal depreciation for an asset because the asset was sold, traded, abandoned, or otherwise disposed of or because it has reached the end of its depreciable life, do not include any regular depreciation claimed on that property on Lines 5a through 7c.
+If this is the final year for which you can claim regular federal depreciation for an asset because the asset was sold, traded, abandoned, or otherwise disposed of or because it has reached the end of its depreciable life, do not include any regular depreciation claimed on that property on Lines 5a through 11.

-Line 8 - For assets that you elected federal 100 percent bonus depreciation, enter the amount of federal depreciation you would have claimed for this taxable year had you made the election under IRC Section 168(k)(7).
+Line 10 - This line is used to claim a subtraction for assets that you elected federal 100 percent bonus depreciation and which were placed in service after December 31, 2020, and before January 1, 2023.
+For any taxable year ending on or after December 31, 2021, enter the amount of federal depreciation you would have claimed for this taxable year had you made the election under IRC Section 168(k)(7).

-Line 10 - Last year of regular depreciation: This line allows you to claim the same total Illinois depreciation and federal depreciation over the period for which you claim federal depreciation for an asset.
+Line 12 - Last year of regular depreciation: This line allows you to claim the same total Illinois depreciation and federal depreciation over the period for which you claim federal depreciation for an asset.

-For assets that you claim 30, 40, or 50 percent bonus depreciation, you must reverse all the additions claimed for each asset if this is the final year for which you can claim regular federal depreciation because the asset
+For assets that you claim 30, 40, 50, or 80 percent bonus depreciation, you must reverse all the additions claimed for each asset if this is the final year for which you can claim regular federal depreciation because the asset

-- was sold, traded, abandoned, or otherwise disposed of or - reached the end of its depreciable life.
+- · was sold, traded, abandoned, or otherwise disposed of or - reached the end of its depreciable life.